 As everyone knows, caffeine is an exciting substance that can affect an individual’s sleep.
 It is understood that each person can be more or less sensitive to its action.
 In case of insomnia or difficulty falling asleep, it is advisable to avoid consuming foods and drinks that contain it, especially near bedtime.
 Even if taken early in the day, caffeine can potentially negatively affect night rest.

 The nicotine in tobacco can also interfere with sleep.
-If you have insomnia or are unable to sleep, therefore, avoid smoking before bedtime or when you are unable to sleep.
+If you have insomnia or are unable to sleep, avoid smoking before bedtime or when you are unable to sleep.

 #9.
 Reduce stress, worries, and daytime naps

 Avoid napping because staying awake throughout the day helps facilitate night rest.
-This indication, however, is not valid for everyone, as in the case of individuals who work with particular shifts, the elderly, etc.
+This indication, however, is not valid for everyone, as in the case of individuals who work particular shifts, the elderly, etc.

 These rules may seem trivial and raise doubts about the benefits that compliance can bring to sleep quality and insomnia.
 Many of the above rules foresee the modification of habits that have by now been internalized.
 These habits make it impossible for us to see a connection with how it affects our quality of rest.